act360/laravel-esewa/README.md

 }
 ```

 Done!
-You'll now able to use esewa gateway.
+You'll now be able to use esewa gateway.